Arakan Army: Myanmar civil war (2021–present)

+Ceasefire

-On 26 November, the Arakan Army and the Junta agreed to a temporary ceasefire starting on 27 November.
-Yōhei Sasakawa of the Nippon Foundation brokered the ceasefire by acting as an intermediary.
-Arakan Army spokespeople maintain that they agreed to it for humanitarian reasons and not because of international pressure.
-The Arakan Army did not withdraw from fortifications held at the time of the ceasefire.
-Junta spokespeople say that this is the first step towards a permanent ceasefire with the Arakan Army.
+On 26 November 2022, the Arakan Army and the junta agreed to a temporary ceasefire beginning on the following day.
+It was brokered by Yōhei Sasakawa of the Nippon Foundation who acted as an intermediary.
+AA spokseman Khaing Thu Kha stated that they agreed to it for humanitarian reasons and not because of international pressure.
+The group did not withdraw from fortifications held at the time of the ceasefire.
+A junta official told The Irrawaddy that it was the first step towards a permanent ceasefire.
 As of mid-December, tensions remained high with forces from both sides remaining in deployment within northern Rakhine State.

+AA remained part of the Three Brotherhood Alliance and is reportedly involved in joint operations outside of Rakhine State, including Operation 1027, an offensive ranging from Lashio to Kokang, northern Shan State, in October 2023.
+AA also had multiple skirmishes with junta forces in Htigyaing Township, Sagaing Region.
+AA claimed that these skirmishes are part of Operation 1027.
+AA and KIA combined forces captured Gangdau Yang base on Myitkyina-Bhamo road on 31 October.
+A combined force of AA, KIA and local PDF started attacking Kawlin on 3 November and it was completely seized on 6 November.
+It became the first district-level town to be taken by the rebels.